A subexponential parameterized algorithm for Directed Subset Traveling Salesman Problem on planar graphs: The algorithm

 Consider now any leaf $f$ of $S$.
 Then the boundary of $f$ consists of one edge of $H$ corresponding to some self-crossing $(i,j)$ of $W$, say at vertex $v$ of $G$, and a subpath $Q_f$ of the cycle $(x_1,\ldots,x_p)$ in $H$.
 For leaves $f$ of $S$, the subpaths $Q_f$ are pairwise edge disjoint.

-\begin{claim} For each leaf $f$ of $S$, the subpath $Q_f$ contains at least one vertex $x_{i_j}$, for some $j\in [|T|]$, as an internal vertex.
+\begin{claim} For each leaf $f$ of $S$, the subpath $Q_f$ contains at least one vertex $x_{\lambda_j}$, for some $j\in [|T|]$, as an internal vertex.
 Consequently, the tree $S$ has at most $|T|$ leaves. \end{claim} \begin{proof} For the first claim, observe that $Q_f$ corresponds to a closed subwalk $W_f$ of $W$ obtained by splitting $W$ at a self-crossing.
 Observe that $W_f$ cannot be entirely contained in any of the paths $P_j$, since $W_f$ visits $v$ twice whereas a simple path cannot visit any vertex more than once.
-Hence, $Q_f$ contains some vertex $x_{i_j}$ as an internal vertex.
-The second claim follows by noting that paths $Q_f$ are pairwise edge disjoint for different leaves $f$ of $S$, and there are $|T|$ vertices $x_{i_j}$. \cqed\end{proof}
+Hence, $Q_f$ contains some vertex $x_{\lambda_j}$ as an internal vertex.
+The second claim follows by noting that paths $Q_f$ are pairwise edge disjoint for different leaves $f$ of $S$, and there are $|T|$ vertices $x_{\lambda_j}$. \cqed\end{proof}

-Observe that in the duality of $H$ and $S$, the edges of $S$ are the dual edges of the internal edges of $H$.
+Observe that in the duality of the outerplanar graph $H$ and the tree $S$, the edges of $S$ are the dual edges of the internal edges of~$H$.
 By somehow abusing the notation, we identify each internal edge of $H$ with its dual edge in $S$.

-We now define the set $I\subseteq V(S)$ of {\em{special}} edges of $S$ as follows.
-First, for each vertex $f$ of $S$ of degree at least $3$ in $W$, we mark all edges incident to $f$ special.
-Second, for each vertex $x_{i_j}$, for $j\in [|T|]$, we find such the unique index $h_j\in [p]$ such that none of vertices $x_{i_j},\ldots,x_{h_j-1}$ is incident to any internal edges of $H$, but $x_{h_j}$ is incident to such an edge.
-Then there is a unique special edge of $H$ that is incident both to $x_{h_j}$ and the internal face of $H$ on which $x_{i_j}$ lies (this face is unique since $x_{i_j}$ has degree $2$ in $H$).
-We mark this internal edge important as well.
+We now define the set of {\em{special}} edges of the tree $S$ as follows.
+First, for each vertex $f$ of $S$ of degree at least $3$ in $S$, we mark all edges incident to $f$ special.
+Second, for each vertex $x_{\lambda_j}$, for $j\in [|T|]$, we find the unique index $h_j\in [p]$ such that none of vertices $x_{\lambda_j},\ldots,x_{h_j-1}$ is incident to any internal edges of $H$, but $x_{h_j}$ is incident to such an edge (it exists as we assumed that $W$ has at least one self-intersection).
+Then there is a unique special edge of $H$ that is incident both to $x_{h_j}$ and the internal face of $H$ on which $x_{\lambda_j}$ lies (this face is unique since $x_{\lambda_j}$ has degree $2$ in $H$).
+We mark this internal edge special as well.

 \begin{claim} There are less than $4|T|$ special edges in $S$. \end{claim} \begin{proof} It is well known that in every tree with at most $k$ leaves, the total number of edges incident to vertices of degree at least $3$ is at most $3k-6$.
 Hence, since $S$ has at most $|T|$ leaves by Claim~\ref{cl:bound-leaves}, less than $3|T|$ edges of $S$ were marked as special in the first step of marking.
 In the second step of marking we mark one edge per each terminal, so the total upper bound of less than $4|T|$ follows. \cqed\end{proof}